Type to search posts and projects to navigate

-An initial implementation of a framework for building autonomous multi-agent systems with standardized context management is available here.
+An initial implementation of this context-management layer for autonomous multi-agent systems is available here.
 Contributions are most welcome.

-3. Semantic context tagging for intelligent routing and prioritization
+3. Not all context is equal, so blocks need semantic tagging for routing and prioritization

 Technical Implementation